drewdstat/impgrplasso/README.md

 interpretable coefficients.

-This package includes functions that implement the MI-LASSO method with the additional additions of incorporating the validated group LASSO method of the [‘grplasso’](https://CRAN.R-project.org/package=grplasso) package ([Meier et al. 2008](https://rss.onlinelibrary.wiley.com/doi/10.1111/j.1467-9868.2007.00627.x)),
+This package includes functions that implement the MI-LASSO method with the additional features of incorporating the validated group LASSO method of the [‘grplasso’](https://CRAN.R-project.org/package=grplasso) package ([Meier et al. 2008](https://rss.onlinelibrary.wiley.com/doi/10.1111/j.1467-9868.2007.00627.x)),